shariq1989/cookbook/content/recipe/goat-yakhni.md

 1. In the [Instant Pot](https://amzn.to/3qLtTEw), warm ghee on saute mode.
 Add the onion and fry until onions become soft and tranlucent.
 2. While the onions are cooking, add the whole spices to a [spice infuser](https://amzn.to/38zcQ2w).
 Set aside.
-3. Add the garlic, ginger, green chili, and cinnamon stick to the [Instant Pot](https://amzn.to/3qLtTEw) and let it cook until aromatic.
+3. Add the garlic cloves, ginger paste, green chilis, and cinnamon stick to the [Instant Pot](https://amzn.to/3qLtTEw) and let it cook until aromatic.
-4. Next, rinse the goat and bones before adding them to the [pot](https://amzn.to/3qLtTEw) and fry on saute mode for about 1 minute.
+4. Next, rinse the goat and bones and add them to the [pot](https://amzn.to/3qLtTEw).
+Fry on saute mode for 1 minute.
 5. Add the water and salt.
 Stir to combine.
 6. Lastly, add the spice infuser to the [Instant Pot](https://amzn.to/3qLtTEw), secure the lid, and cook on manual high pressure for 40 minutes with quick release.
-7. You will have tender goat pieces after making the soup; I reserve them separately to make a favorite of our family- a meal called yakhni pulao.
-If you decide to go that route, reserve 1 cup of the yakhni broth along with it.
-Do not store the broth in the same dish as the goat.
+7. You will have tender goat pieces after making the soup; I reserve the meat and broth separately to make a favorite of our family- a meal called yakhni pulao.
+If you decide to go that route, reserve 1 1/2 cup of the yakhni broth along with the meat.
 8. To serve, add the broth to a bowl or mug, garnish with extra ginger, cilantro, and lemon wedges.
 Enjoy!

 {{< end_recipe >}}